nathanmyles/minikube-local-infrastructure/README.md

 # minikube-local-infrastructure

 Base infrastructure project for kubernetes.
 Can be used for local development when working in a kubernetes environment.
-Allows you to stand up infrastructure components so you can deploy your services into the cluster for testing locally.
+Allows you to stand up infrastructure components, so you can deploy your services into the cluster for testing locally.

 ## Support Services

 - Cassandra
     - URL: local-cassandra-0.local-cassandra.default:9042
+-MySQL
+    - URL: local-mysql-0.local-mysql.default:3306
 - Zookeeper
     - URL: local-zookeeper-0.local-zookeeper.default:2181
 - Kafka